shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Graph:
 - Can use DFS or BFS for trees and graphs.
 - If graph is not weighted.
 We can consider each edge to have the same weight of 1.
-Since the graph is unweighted, BFS can be used to find the shortest path between a starting cell and any other reachable cell.
+  - BFS can be used to find the shortest path between a starting cell and any other reachable cell.
 - Defining Graphs
   - Adjacency matrix MAY sometimes be helpful than adjacency list (0 indicates self or disconnected).
   - Do you even need a dictionary mapping or just a list of edges will work?
-If you need unique edges, defining a graph using a dict (adjacency list) will cause additional overhead.
+If you need unique edges, defining a graph using a dict (adjacency list) will cause additional overhead???
   - Better to create a class with add_edge() method: tuple of edge as a key
 - Topological Sort
   - might be needed if we wanna extract the order but if we already have the order, just use hashmap and iterate over it.
 - Eulerian Path
   - a path in graph that visits every edge exactly once (allowing for revisiting vertices).
   - Eulerian Cycle is an Eulerian Path which starts and ends on the same vertex.
 Cycle if all degrees are even.
-Forget about 0 degree vertices.
+Forget about 0 degree vertices???
 - Bipartite Graphs
-  - A bipartite graph is an undirected graph where vertices connected by edges belong to different sets.
   - It can be disconnected.
   - Formally, a bipartite graph is a set of vertices divided into two disjoint sets such that no two vertices within the same set are connected by an edge.